awsdocs/aws-cdk-guide/v2/testing.md

 namespace TestProject1
 {
     [TestClass]
-    public class ProcessorStackTest
+    public class StateMachineStackTest
     {
         [TestMethod]
         public void TestMethod1()
         {
             var app = new App();

-            // Since the ProcessorStack consumes resources from a separate stack (cross-stack references), we create a stack
+            // Since the StateMachineStack consumes resources from a separate stack (cross-stack references), we create a stack
             // for our SNS topics to live in here.
-These topics can then be passed to the ProcessorStack later, creating a
+These topics can then be passed to the StateMachineStack later, creating a
             // cross-stack reference.
             var topicsStack = new Stack(app, "TopicsStack");

             // Create the topic the stack we're testing will reference. var topics = new Topic[] { new Topic(topicsStack, "Topic1") };

-            // Create the ProcessorStack.
+            // Create the StateMachineStack.
-            var processorStack = new StateMachineStack(app, "ProcessorStack", new StateMachineStackProps {
+            var StateMachineStack = new StateMachineStack(app, "StateMachineStack", new StateMachineStackProps {
                 Topics = topics
             });

             // Prepare the stack for assertions.
-            var template = Template.FromStack(processorStack);
+            var template = Template.FromStack(stateMachineStack);

             // test will go here
         }